DataDog/integrations-core/docs/developer/meta/config-models.md

 #### Pre-defined field validators

 A `validators` key under the [value](https://datadoghq.dev/integrations-core/meta/config-specs/#values) property of config spec options is considered.
-Every entry will refer to a relative import path to a [field validator](#custom-field-validators) under `datadog_checks.base.utils.models.validation` and is executed in the defined order.
+Every entry refers to a relative import path to a [field validator](#custom-field-validators) under `datadog_checks.base.utils.models.validation` and is executed in the defined order.

 !!! note